chapter one

-1 Knowledge graphs and LLMs: a killer combination
+1 Knowledge graphs and LLMs: A killer combination

 This chapter covers

-Despite this success, these technologies fall short in domains like biomedicine, law enforcement and others where specific domain knowledge, high accuracy, and explainability are mandatory.
-Limitations include black-box models with limited explainability, infrequent updates due to lengthy training cycles, generic training unsuitable for specialized domains, hallucination, and lack of context and relations.
-This is where knowledge graphs come into play, providing the contextual information, like experiences, environmental characteristics, cultural aspects, and social norms, needed to build the "third wave of AI" [1] for mission-critical applications.
+Generative artificial intelligence (GenAI), powered by large language models (LLMs) like Google’s Gemini and OpenAI’s GPT, has transformed how we work and live, revolutionizing business after business.
+Despite this success, generative AI falls short in domains where specific domain knowledge, high accuracy, and explainability are essential.
+And it has other significant limitations, including hallucinations and a lack of context and relations.
+This is where knowledge graphs (KGs) come in, providing contextual information—such as experiences, environmental characteristics, cultural aspects, and social norms—needed to build the “third wave of AI” [1] for mission-critical applications.

 1.1 Knowledge graphs

-1.2 Large Language Models
+1.2 Large language models

-1.3 KGs and LLMs: stronger together
+1.3 KGs and LLMs: Stronger together

 1.4 The paradigm shift in data-driven applications

-1.4.1 The four pillars of knowledge graphs (KGs)
+1.4.1 The four pillars of knowledge graphs

 1.5 Building data-driven applications using KGs and LLMs